meeeejin/til/mysql/falloc-and-ftrunc-in-innodb.md

 }
 ```

-And it is used to truncate and release the session temporary tablespace back to the pool:
+And it is used to truncate and release the session temporary tablespace back to the pool.

 > storage/innobase/srv/srv0tmp.cc: 229
 ```cpp